Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

      * @notice this struct is used in queueAllocation, queueDeallocation in order to specify
      * an operator's slashability for a certain operator set *
+     * @param strategy strategy to adjust allocations/deallocations for
-     * @param operatorSet the operator set to change slashing parameters for
+     * @param operatorSets the operator sets to adjust magnitudes for
      * @param magnitudeDiff magnitude difference; the difference in proportional parts of the operator's slashable stake
      * that the operator set is getting.
 This struct is used either in allocating or deallocating
      * slashable stake to an operator set.
 Slashable stake for an operator set is